sgt401/LeadMetrics/README.md

-Playing around with the world of AI as a tool.
+Playing around with the world of AI as a tool on HTML.